 - PhD (Leeds 2001)

 - Advisory Panel member, Haydn Society GB

 - Member, National Education Union

 I am proud to have devoted the greater part of my working life to teaching.
 I find that I have a gift for communicating ideas effectively, conveying my knowledge and enthusiasm to students with clarity and authority while maintaining a relaxed learning atmosphere.
 Student feedback is almost exclusively positive, and I enjoy a reputation as someone who cares about student learning and who is approachable and friendly, particularly among those under my pastoral care.
 In 2018 I won a Partnership Award for quality of feedback, and in the following year four nominations for ‘inspirational teaching'.
-My commitment to student welfare is demonstrated by my having instigated the Palfreyman Award, a fund to support students with financial problems.
+In 2021 I was nominated for an Innovation award due to my imaginative approaches to online teaching during the Covid pandemic.
+My commitment to student welfare is demonstrated by my having instigated the Grifiths/Scholey Award, a fund to support students with financial problems.

 Research groups and institutes